 Sterling College offers short term counseling services free to any of our students.
 The purpose of providing counseling services to our students is to improve their academic performance and their emotional and spiritual well being.
 We aim to reach out to those students, so that their college experience can be more enjoyable and successful.

-Services are provided by Teri Anderson, LMLP a licensed master's level psychologist and are completely confidential.
-Our services include:
+Services are provided by Teri Anderson, LMLP, a licensed master's level psychologist and are completely confidential.
+Our services include mental health assessment, crisis evaluation and intervention, individual counseling, psychoeducational groups, and referral services.